adobe/buildrunner/README.rst

 The buildrunner executable is now available at buildrunner/bin/buildrunner and can be added to your path.

+NOTE: If you are getting 404 errors for authenticated registries that you can pull with ``docker pull`` (e.g. ``docker.errors.NotFound: 404 Client Error: Not Found ("manifest for <image> not found: manifest unknown: The named manifest is not known to the registry.")``), then you likely need to downgrade the installed python docker library version with ``pip install docker==3.6.0``.
+Version 3.7.0 broke compatibility with buildrunner and docker credential helpers.

 **3. RPM**

 If you run CentOS 6 or CentOS 7, buildrunner can be installed using packages